yiggzzz/Final-Project-/README.md

 - Compare the obtained results for trained models and specify which is better

 ## Outcomes
-- The website will be able to determine whether or not a URL is phishing or legitimate.
+- Our model will be able to predict whether or not a given URL is phishing or legitimate.

 ## Software/Tools
-- Jupyter Lab, Python, Deep Learning and Neural Networks, Tableau and SQL
+- Jupyter Lab, Python, Tableau, SQLalchemy, and Google Slides